 Delivering a premature infant is a very traumatic experience.
-When we find out we’re pregnant, we plan our lives around the estimated 40 week “incubation” period.
-There is almost no way possible to prepare yourself mentally and physically for a premature birth.
+When we find out we’re pregnant, we plan our lives around the estimated 40-week “incubation” period.
+There is almost no way possible to prepare yourself mentally and physically for premature birth.

 Women who have experienced premature delivery are faced with many emotions.
 These women will ultimately experience and have to deal with the grieving process.
 They may become angry, asking themselves, “Why me?”
 Before they can accept and come to terms with the fact that most premature births have no known cause, they might blame themselves.